SAP-samples/cloud-mdk-samples/Showcase_Apps/Devtoberfest2025-AdvancedScanningApp/README.md

 ## Requirements

 ### *Prerequisites*
-Requires configuration of the intent delivery using the *Data Wedge* application on the device to configure the MDK Client as the Associated App to receive the intent along with the Intent Output Action Name.
+Configuration of intent delivery is required using the *Data Wedge* application on the device.
+You need to set up the MDK Client as the Associated App to receive the intent, along with specifying the Intent Output Action Name.

 ### *Supported Platforms*